LuShenJ/Parameters_of_20_Cold_Brown_Dwarfs_in_JWST/README.md

-## Supplementary documents for "Physical Parameters and Properties of 20 Cold Brown Dwarfs in JWST"
+## Supplemental documents for "Physical Parameters and Properties of 20 Cold Brown Dwarfs in JWST"
+These are the supplemental files for the [source paper](https://iopscience.iop.org/article/10.3847/1538-4357/ad815a#apjad815af4).
 ### Catalogs

 - model-fit comparisons